kobibasson/albiondata-client/INVENTORY_TRACKING.md

 2. Verify that your webhook server is running and accessible
 3. Look for webhook error messages in the Albion Data Client logs (prefixed with `[INVENTORY]`)
 4. Make sure your webhook server is properly handling the POST requests
+5. If you're using authentication, ensure the `-inventory-webhook-auth` flag contains the correct authorization value expected by your server
+   - The client will display a masked version of your authorization header at startup and in logs before each request for verification
+   - Look for messages like `Adding Authorization header: Beare...123` in the logs

 If you encounter a "flag redefined" error when running the application, it means there's a conflict in the command-line flags.
 This has been fixed in the latest version, but if you're still experiencing this issue, please report it on the GitHub repository.